Does a CPAP Machine Stop Snoring?

 What Causes Snoring?

 Snoring is caused by your airway partially collapsing on itself while you sleep.
 The soft tissues of your throat and mouth flap about against each other creating snoring noises when you breathe in and out.
 If snoring causes your airway a significant struggle to stay open, you may face a diagnosis of sleep apnea.
+Habitual snoring is highly prevalent and is often associated with underlying obstructive sleep apnea (OSA).

-Sleep apnea occurs when your struggle to breathe while asleep reaches a level that impacts your overall health.
+Sleep apnea diagnosis occurs when your struggle to breathe while asleep reaches a level that impacts your overall health.
 Not getting enough oxygen while you are asleep can make you drowsy during the day.
 You may also suffer from difficulty concentrating and decreased productivity.

 Sleep apnea can even increase your chance of facing severe health issues such as stroke, high blood pressure, or heart attack.